Nootropics are amazing for productivity--but did you know that some of them can also help us get a restful nights’ sleep?

 Magnesium is a natural NMDA receptor antagonist (N-methyl-D-aspartate receptor) and a GABA agonist.
 Magnesium increases sleep time, sleep efficiency, and melatonin, while simultaneously decreasing the time it takes to fall asleep and serum cortisol concentrations.

-The glycine in Magnesium Glycinate helps you sleep better because it also activates the NMDA receptors in the brain (one of the three types of glutamate receptors).
+The glycine in Magnesium Glycinate promotes sleep quality because it also activates the NMDA receptors in the brain (one of the three types of glutamate receptors).
 By activating these receptors, the glycine regulates circadian rhythms and body temperature which are integral to sleep.

 If you are using Magnesium citrate, its laxative properties may have you rushing to the bathroom about 8 hours after you take it, or first thing in the morning.
 This is just one of the many reasons why a high-quality Magnesium supplement, such as Magnesium glycinate, is a superior form of this essential mineral.